Technology pioneers honoured at Digital Transformation Awards

 For the second year running, The Herald Digital Transformation Awards have recognised some of the best uses of technology by businesses and organisations in Scotland.

-Following a period in which demand for remote working and the need for rapid delivery of products and services in new and more accessible ways has dramatically increased the use of digital channels, this year’s winners have proved themselves to be outstanding in a very strong field.
+Following on from the period in which the demand for remote working and the need for rapid delivery of products and services in new and more accessible ways has increased dramatically the use of digital channels, this year’s winners have proved themselves to be outstanding in a very strong field.

-Meanwhile the Digital Marketing Campaign of the Year winner was Hydrogen for a campaign created on behalf of Highland Park, with Ayrshire College receiving the Digital Community Award for its Connecting Communities campaign.
+Meanwhile the Digital Marketing Campaign of the Year winner was Hydrogen for a campaign created on behalf of Highland Park, with Ayrshire College collecting the Digital Community Award for their Connecting Communities campaign.

-A digital inclusion research project, carried out by Carr Gomm, won the Digital Diversity Award, sponsored by Be-IT .
-Amity Fish Company won in the Business Growth Award category, sponsored by DigitalBoost.
+A digital inclusion research project, carried out by Carr Gomm, won the Digital Diversity Award, sponsored by Be-IT and Amity Fish Company won in the Business Growth Award category, sponsored by DigitalBoost.

-An immersive experience room created by North Lanarkshire Council was named winner of the Innovative Use of Technology Award, while MI:RNA Diagnostics was commended in the same category.
+An Immersive Experience Room, created by North Lanarkshire Council, was named winner of the Innovative Use of Technology Award, while MI:RNA Diagnostics were commended in the same category.

-But the night wasn’t all about organisations, with the people behind the creation and delivery of some of the best digital solutions to have appeared over the last 12 months also recognized.

-Using apps, tablets and desktop applications to keep track of production has not only turned out to be much more efficient, but has also produced significant financial savings by eliminating paper and printing costs.
+And using apps, tablets and desktop applications to keep track of production has not only turned out to be much more efficient, but it has also produced significant financial savings through eliminating paper and printing costs.

 Why are you making commenting on HeraldScotland only available to subscribers?